RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Boat Race/Boat Race.md

 ## Save your project { .save }

-# Step 3: Time Trial { .activity }
+# Step 4: Time Trial { .activity }

-Let's add a timer to the game, so that the player has to get to the desert island as fast as possible.
+Let's add a timer to your game, so that the player has to get to the desert island as fast as possible.

 ## Activity Checklist { .check }